-The Toffees went into the game just four points adrift of fourth-placed Arsenal, but now find themselves five behind Chelsea, who have two games in hand after being leap-frogged by the Gunners.
+The Toffees went into the game just four points adrift of fourth-placed Arsenal but find themselves five behind Chelsea, who have two games in hand after being leap-frogged by the Gunners.

-Moyes said: "We didn't play well today.
+Moyes added: "We didn't play well.
 We had an awful lot of pressure in the second half - we didn't have the quality, maybe, to get the goals from it, but we had an awful lot of opportunities to try to do things a little bit better."

 The visitors might still have emerged with a point had referee Phil Dowd viewed Danny Rose's second-half challenge on substitute Nikica Jelavic in the same way as Moyes.

 The Scot manager said: "I thought he pulled him down, yes, I thought he pulled his arm and pulled him down in the box."